Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 1. Introduction

-Theories~\cite{theor_1,theor_1_1,theor_2,joint,Polyakov_et_al_classical_mem,Beltukov_Dyakonov} have a substantial problem which is the inconsistency between the lack of dependence of the effect on the sign of the circular polarization of radiation in some experiments~\cite{Smet_1,Ganichev_1} and the presence of this dependence in theory~\cite{f,f2,Mikhailov,Chepelianskii_Shepelyansky}.
-In addition, in best-quality GaAs quantum wells were observed~\cite{Smet_1,Ganichev_1,exp_GaAs_ac_1,exp_GaAs_ac_2} strange features in MIRO (a non-sinusoidal profile, a giant peak), unexplained within disorder-based theories.
+Theories~\cite{theor_1,theor_1_1,theor_2,joint,Polyakov_et_al_classical_mem,Beltukov_Dyakonov} have a substantial problem which is the inconsistency between an almost full lack of dependence of MIRO on the sign of the circular polarization of radiation in some experiments~\cite{Smet_1,Ganichev_1} and the need to involve special factors of experimental setup~\cite{rev_M,Savchenko} or very special models of electron dynamics~\cite{Mikhailov,Chepelianskii_Shepelyansky} to explain this lack in theory.
+Moreover, in best-quality GaAs quantum well and graphene samples were observed peculiar features in transport effects, in particular, a non-sinusoidal profile of MIRO and similar oscillating photo-magneto-conductivity as well as a giant peak near the doubled cyclotron frequency in photoresistance~\cite{Smet_1,Ganichev_1,exp_GaAs_ac_1,exp_GaAs_ac_2,exp_GaAs_ac_3,recentest_,peak_gr,peak_gr2}.
+All these effects has been remained unexplained within disorder-based models up to now.

-In parallel with the studies of MIRO, the giant negative magnetoresistance was observed in the same high-mobility GaAs quantum wells~\cite{exps_neg_1,exp_GaAs_ac_1,exps_neg_2,exps_neg_3,exps_neg_4,Gusev_1}.
+In parallel with the studies of MIRO, the giant negative magnetoresistance was observed in the same best-mobility GaAs quantum wells (see, for example, Refs.~\cite{exps_neg_1,exp_GaAs_ac_1,exps_neg_2,exps_neg_3,exps_neg_4,Gusev_1,recentest_}).
 In Ref.~\cite{je_visc} it was explained as the result of formation of a viscous fluid from 2D electrons in the quantum wells~\cite{Gurzhi_Shevchenko}.
-Later, a very similar huge negative magnetoresistance was detected also in other high-quality conductors: 2D metal PdCoO$_2$~\cite{Moll}, the 3D Weyl semimetal WP$_2$~\cite{Gooth}, and single-layer graphene \cite{graphene_4,graphene_5}.
-For those conductors, other strong evidences of realization of the hydrodynamic electron transport were previously discovered~\cite{Polini_Geim, Levitov_et_al,graphene_1,graphene_2}.

-Beside this, resonant properties of the 2D electron viscous fluid were revealed.
-It was shown that the high-frequency viscosity coefficients of 2D electrons exhibit the magnetic resonance related to the perturbations of the shear stress~\cite{vis_res_1}.
-In strongly non-ideal electron Fermi fluids such resonance manifests itself via the transverse magnetosonic waves~\cite{vis_res_2}.
-We argued~\cite{vis_res_2} that this effect is responsible for the peak and other anomalies observed in photoresistance and photovoltage at the doubled cyclotron frequency in the best-quality structures~\cite{exp_GaAs_ac_1,exp_GaAs_ac_2,exp_GaAs_ac_3}.
+Later, a very similar huge negative magnetoresistance was detected in other high-quality conductors: 2D metal PdCoO$_2$~\cite{Moll}, the 3D Weyl semimetal WP$_2$~\cite{Gooth}, and single-layer graphene~\cite{graphene_4,graphene_5}, for which other bright evidences of the hydrodynamic electron transport were also discovered~\cite{Levitov_et_al,graphene_1,graphene_3,graphene_4,graphene_5,Polini_Geim,Kr}.
+In Ref.~\cite{vis_res_1} it was pointed out that the high-frequency viscosity coefficients of 2D electrons exhibit a single resonance at the twice cyclotron frequency, being a characteristic sign of electron hydrodynamics.
+In the case of a strongly non-ideal fluid, such ``viscoelastic'' resonance manifests itself via the excitation of the transverse magnetosonic waves~\cite{vis_res_2,Semiconductors}.
+Later, many other hydrodynamic effects were observed in high-quality GaAs quantum wells and graphene samples.
+For example, in Ref.~\cite{Kr} it was demonstrated that in graphene samples with constrictions THz radiation induces a strong heating of electrons leading to the hydrodynamic regime.